hypo69/hypo/pytest/gemini - set 3/en/src/bots/openai_bots/chatgpt-telegram/pytest/gemini/en/src/main.md

 1. **Mocking:**  Crucially, the code now uses `unittest.mock.patch` to mock external dependencies like `openai`, `ogg`, and `Telegram`.
 This is essential for unit testing because it isolates the bot logic from external services.

-2. **Specific Error Handling:** `test_voice_message_exception` demonstrates how to test for specific exceptions.
+2. **Specific Error Handling:** `test_voice_message_exception` demonStartes how to test for specific exceptions.
 It uses `pytest.raises` to verify the correct exception is caught and handles the error using `monkeypatch` for mocking exceptions during testing.

 3. **Clearer Assertions:** Assertions are added to check for specific calls made during testing.
 For example, `assert mock_telegram.reply.call_count == 2` verifies that the `reply` function was called twice in the `test_voice_message_success` method.
 Replace these placeholder assertions with more concrete checks based on the actual expected behavior if possible.